mlafeldt/ghstatus/README.md

 go-ghstatus
 ===========

-A Go library for GitHub's [System Status API].
+This Go library allows you to check the system status of GitHub from your own applications.
+The status information is retrieved from GitHub's [system status API].

 Installation